THE MOST BEAUTIFUL PLACES IN BAVARIA TO VISIT

 - A good base is Berchtesgaden or Bad Reichenhall.

 - Click here to get the best rates for your accommodation in Berchtesgaden.

 Ramsau bei Berchtesgaden

-But in my defense, I was really smitten when I passed this beautiful St. Sebastian Church, and the bridge that is just in front of the church – and the mountains in the background – seemed to be the icing on top of an already pretty place.
+I was really smitten when I passed this beautiful St. Sebastian Church in Ramsau bei Berchtesgaden.
+With the bridge that is just in front of the church – and the mountains in the background – it seemed to be the icing on top of an already pretty place.

 It felt so idyllic and pretty, and it reminded me of how beautiful road-tripping Bavaria can be.
 It is situated north of the Berchtesgaden National Park, and if you are in the area (Königssee or Hintersee), this is a great stopover.

 I did not see much else to do except strolling and taking pictures, so it is really not a place to spend hours.

 The historic town of Dinkelsbühl is the best-preserved medieval town in all of Germany.
 Apparently, only one window glass was destroyed during World War II – nothing compared to many other German cities, towns, and villages.